spaceship-prompt/spaceship-prompt/README.md

 Here's a list of related projects that have been inspired by Spaceship.

-- [**matchai/spacefish**](https://github.com/matchai/spacefish) - A port of spaceship for fish shell intending to achieve complete feature pairity.
+- [**matchai/spacefish**](https://github.com/matchai/spacefish) - A port of spaceship for fish shell intending to achieve complete feature parity.

 ## Team